sophieKaelin/sophieKaelin/README.md

 #### ✨ _Welcome to Sophie's Github_ ✨

-Sophie is a penetration tester who enjoys casual programming.
+Sophie is a security engineer who enjoys casual programming.
 She was previously a university tutor teaching Processing.js and Java fundamentals.
 In her spare time she can be caught reading, sudoku-ing, cooking or writing tech content.

 - 😄 Pronouns: she/her.
-- 🌱 Currently working on: new blog posts & small pen-testing scripts.
+- 🌱 Currently working on: new blog posts & graping web page for reading progress.
-- 💬 Ask me about: pen-testing, teaching and presenting.
+- 💬 Ask me about: security, teaching and presenting.
 <!-- - ⚡ Fun fact: -->

 ## 📫 Connect with me